rase-rocks/byw/README.md

 ### Summary

-The Breath your Welsh project is a community driven action to help increase the visibility of the Welsh language.
+The Breathe your Welsh project is a community driven action to help increase the visibility of the Welsh language.
 The project is based around an original idea by Peter Allen on the SaySomethingIn.com Welsh forum.

 ### Project Structure